- Construction technology

 Cooperations: Strong partners

 Instructors from partner companies in the railway industry bring top expertise and the latest developments to the courses.
-We organise excursions in cooperation with top companies that offer internships as well as the supervision of diploma theses.
+We organise excursions in cooperation with top companies that offer internships as well as the supervision of master theses.

 Current foundation-cooperation partners are: